ajit-srikanth/ajit-srikanth.github.io/_posts/2024-11-21-contractNLI.markdown

 # course:
 # site:
 ---
-- Proposed an alternative BERT-based architecture to Contract-NLI-BERT, for performing NLI and Evidence inference for Legal contracts.
+- Proposed a two-step BERT-based architecture, improving NLI and evidence inference for legal contracts.
-- achieved a minor performance boost over the baseline attributed to the changed architecture which improves the handling long-term dependencies between evidence-spans.
+- Improved handling of long-term dependencies in evidence-spans, and context size limits , due to our modified architecture and ensemble approach, achieving higher accuracy than the baseline ContractNLI-BERT.

 <!--done-->